Mortrech/form/README.md

-# form
+# Sign Up Page
-So there is sign up page form, kinda example and first try
+So there is sign up page form with pure css and html(without any js for now)